 Working Groups

 Establishment.
-The Board may establish technical and non technical working groups from time to time in its discretion (each, a “Working Group”) and will specify the goals of the applicable Working Group in a charter.
+The Board may establish technical and non-technical working groups from time to time in its discretion (a “Working Group”) and will specify the goals of the applicable Working Group in a charter.

 Management.
 A Working Group must have at least one chair/interim chair and may have co-chairs.
 A Working Group chair or co-chairs are responsible to the Board for the accomplishment of the goals specified in the Working Group’s charter.
 A Working Group chair or co-chairs will be appointed by a majority vote of the Board and are re-appointed at least annually; they can be removed at any time by a majority vote of the Board.
 A Working Group chair may resign at any time.
 In the event of such a resignation, the Board may appoint an interim Working Group chair to temporarily oversee operation of the Working Group pending appointment of a permanent chair (or co-chairs).
 It is anticipated that an interim chair will be a short-lived appointment. - the Board may appoint an Interim Chair or Interim Co-chairs to serve for a period of no more than 90 days.
 The Board may re-authorize a Working Group interim chair.
 The chair, interim-chair, or one of the co-chairs of each Working Group must be an employee or authorized agent of a Promoter Member in Good Standing.
 If there are co-chairs for any Working Group, the other co-chair may be a non-member of the Corporation.
 Any Working Group that does not have a chair or interim chair for 30 days or more may be dissolved by the Board.